Content Director with hands-on experience testing workspace gear, leading editorial direction and content standards.

 How the editorial process works

-Articles are built from primary product information, official specifications, credible ergonomics guidance, and editorial judgment about how those details translate into real workspace decisions.
+Articles are built from primary product information, official specifications, manuals, credible public guidance, and editorial judgment about how those details translate into real workspace decisions.
 When a product has not been personally tested, the writing should make that clear and avoid implying hands-on experience that did not happen.

-Recommendations are framed as editorial picks, comparison outcomes, or practical setup guidance.
-The purpose is not to present one universal answer for every reader, but to help people understand which option makes the most sense for their own desk, room, and workflow.
+Recommendations are framed as fit-based guidance, comparison outcomes, or practical setup advice.
+The purpose is not to present one universal answer for every reader, but to help people understand which option makes the most sense for their desk, workflow, priorities, and budget.

 Reader-first standards